dfreerksen/spree_carousel/README.md

 ## TODO
-- Add 'limit' column to specify the number of items to populate in the carousel
-- Add 'popular' carousel based on purchases
+- Per carousel breakpoints
 - More types of content
+  - 'popular' carousel based on purchases
   - HTML content
   - Image content with upload